 However, after I finished the book, I went back to read the prologue again.
 It was then that I realized that I didn’t understand it, and had to look up what happened in 1814 to Napoleon in order to figure out (or guess at) what she was referring to.
 While I liked the idea of this quick glimpse into the end of Josephine’s life before we started to read about her beginnings, I wish I understood it better.
 I also found that the very end of the book – meaning what happened after her being crowned empress – didn’t seem to fit with the rest of the narration.
 I realize that this might sound contradictory, but for me this part both dragged and felt slightly rushed, which slightly lessened the impact of the story.
 My only suggestion would have been to end with the coronation and then have a jump to 1814 again, with some explanation of the opening, and maybe her death.

 With that aside, I still think that Webb has done a stellar job with this novel and subject matter.
 She’s taken on a huge task that must have included enormous amounts of research.
 Even so, she was able to make it feel like it just flowed from her pen as if she had lived through it all herself.
 The prose absolutely sparkles as we are swept along by this fascinating story.
 This is a masterful debut novel, and I cannot give Heather Webb’s “Becoming Josephine” less than four and a half stars out of five, and heartily recommend it.

-“Becoming Josephine” by Heather Webb published by Plume Press (Penguin Group) released December 31, 2013 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and Audiobooks, new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
-I would like to thank the publishers for sending me an advance reader’s copy of this book via NetGalley.
+“Becoming Josephine” by Heather Webb published by Plume Press (Penguin Group) released December 31, 2013 is available (via these affiliate links) from Amazon, The Book Depository (free international shipping) Walmart (Kobo) eBooks and Audiobooks, new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+I would like to thank the publishers for sending me an uncorrected proof copy of this book via NetGalley.